 - Did I like my former employer?
 If not, consider leveraging your previous experience to apply for roles at similar companies instead.

 - Did I like my former industry?
 If not, consider a career change.
-The pandemic has offered working Americans the chance to learn new skills.
-If you feel comfortable enough to educate yourself and take on a job in an industry that's more interesting to you.
+Technology has offered working Americans the chance to learn new skills.
+If you feel comfortable enough, educate yourself and take on a job in an industry that's more interesting to you.

 Can I ask for more flexibility at work?

-Online school and cancelled childcare have made returning to work particularly difficult for working mothers.
+Changing views on flexibility and remote work have opened new opportunities, especially benefitting women who typically shoulder more responsibilities outside of work.
 If you need more work-from-home or other types of flexibility from an employer, consider taking these steps:

-- Recognize and quantify your needs.
-Don't leave it to your employer to figure out what changes will enable you to perform your job successfully.
+- Recognize and state your needs.
+Don't leave it to your employer to figure out what changes will help you to perform your job successfully.

 - Explain the benefits of increased flexibility.
-Whether it's more work-from-home days or a shift in hours, tell your employer why this change will empower you to become a more productive employee.
+Whether it's more work-from-home days or a shift in hours, tell your employer why this change will help you to become a more productive employee.

 - Be ready to negotiate.
 Don't expect your employer to fulfill all of your requests.
-Be prepared to meet in the middle and plan your initial ask accordingly.
+Be prepared to meet in the middle and plan for it.

 Should I expect a pay cut when returning to work?

 If you think an employer isn't offering a high enough salary, don't be afraid to negotiate your compensation package.
-A 2018 survey from PayScale found that 70 percent of workers who asked for a pay increase received one.
+CNBC® reported that according to a 2022 survey by Fidelity Investments®, 58% of Americans accepted the initial salary offer, without negotiating, and of those who did negotiate, 85% were successful.
 If an employer is set on hiring you, they may be willing to give you a salary bump rather than trying to hire and train a new candidate.